-- (1) Where the Attorney General receives a request from the ICC for transit of a person being surrendered by a state other than the United Kingdom - (a) the Attorney General shall send a copy of the request to the Minister for Home Affairs; and - (b) the Minister for Home Affairs shall notify the Attorney General whether the Minister accedes to the request. - (2) Where the Minister for Home Affairs accedes to the request - (a) the request shall be treated for the purposes of this Part as if it were a request for the person's arrest and surrender; - (b) the warrant accompanying the request shall be deemed to have been endorsed under Article 2(3); - (c) the person shall be treated on arrival in Jersey as if the person had been arrested under that warrant; - (d) Article 5(3) applies with the substitution for sub-paragraph (a) of the following sub-paragraph - "(a) that the Minister for Home Affairs has acceded to the request for transit; and"; and - (e) Article 10(2) applies with the substitution for "15 days" of "2 days". - (3) A person in transit under this Article may not be granted bail.
+- (1) Where the Attorney General receives a request from the ICC for transit of a person being surrendered by a state other than the United Kingdom - (a) the Attorney General shall send a copy of the request to the Minister; and - (b) the Minister shall notify the Attorney General whether the Minister accedes to the request.16 - (2) Where the Minister accedes to the request - (a) the request shall be treated for the purposes of this Part as if it were a request for the person's arrest and surrender; - (b) the warrant accompanying the request shall be deemed to have been endorsed under Article 2(3); - (c) the person shall be treated on arrival in Jersey as if the person had been arrested under that warrant; - (d) Article 5(3) applies with the substitution for sub-paragraph (a) of the following sub-paragraph - "(a) that the Minister has acceded to the request for transit; and"; and - (e) Article 10(2) applies with the substitution for "15 days" of "2 days".
+17 - (3) A person in transit under this Article may not be granted bail.